jmetcher2/test1/readme.md

 Run the gradle wrapper as follows:

 Linux:
-`./gradlew _command_`
+`./gradlew <command>`

 Windows
-`gradlew _command_`
+`gradlew <command>`

 Commands are:

-eclipse
-  generates eclipse project and classpath files build
+*eclipse* - generates eclipse project and classpath files
-  builds the project
+*build* - builds the project
-test
-  runs tests and puts a test report in ./build/reports/tests/test/index.html install
+*test* - runs tests and puts a test report in ./build/reports/tests/test/index.html
-  packages and installs the application to ./build/install/test1
+*install* - packages and installs the application to ./build/install/test1

 How to run
 ==========